 - Family relationships.
 You could pursue a Green Card based on your relationship with U.S. citizens or lawful permanent residents.
 These relationships could include spouses, siblings, parents, or children, depending on the circumstances.

 - Employment.
 There are a few employment-based Green Card options.
 The United States offers foreign investors the ability to secure a Green Card if they invest in U.S. businesses.
 Alternatively, employees who provide extraordinary abilities could also earn a Green Card.
+Some common employment visas include: H1, EB-2, and EB-4.

 - Crime victims.
 The victims of human trafficking or other crimes could also gain special access to the Green Card process.
 This type of Green Card could be available to abandoned or abused children as well as victims of domestic violence.